Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: Characterising signal and noise in an atom gradiometer

 \subsection{Ultralight dark matter signal}

 ULDM can be modeled as a temporally and spatially oscillating non-relativistic classical field.
-This follows from its high occupation number and its small mean velocity and velocity dispersion, which is characteristic of dark matter in the Milky Way~\cite{Hui:2021tkt}.
+This follows from its high occupation number, small mean velocity and velocity dispersion, which is characteristic of dark matter in the Milky Way~\cite{Hui:2021tkt}.
 We assume that the ULDM field can be decomposed into Fourier modes with frequencies sampled from the ULDM speed distribution, and random phases sampled from a uniform distribution between 0 and $2\pi$.
 We assume a Maxwellian distribution of ULDM speeds according to the Standard Halo Model (SHM)~\cite{Lewin:1995rx, Drukier:1986tm} given by

 where $\sigma_v$ is the velocity dispersion which is set, at the solar position, by the value of the local standard of rest $v_0= \sqrt{2 }\sigma_v \approx \SI{238}{km/s}$, and $v_\mathrm{obs} \approx \SI{252}{km/s}$ is the average speed of the Earth relative to the halo rest frame~\cite{Baxter:2021pqo}.
-Although the DM speed distribution is characterised by a cut-off at the escape velocity, $v_{\rm{esc}} \sim \SI{800}{km/s}$ in the Earth's frame, and may feature additional, anisotropic components (e.g.,~\cite{OHare:2018trr,Evans:2018bqy,Necib:2019zbk,OHare:2019qxc}), the simple form in Eq.~\eqref{eg:fSHM} with no cut-off and no anisotropies is sufficient for our discussion.
+Although the DM speed distribution is characterised by a cut-off at the escape velocity, $v_{\rm{esc}} \sim \SI{800}{km/s}$ in the Earth's frame, and may feature additional, anisotropic components (e.g.,~\cite{OHare:2018trr,Evans:2018bqy,Necib:2019zbk,OHare:2019qxc}), the simple form in Eq.~\eqref{eg:fSHM} with no cut-off and no anisotropies is sufficient for our discussion.\footnote{The untruncated SHM sets constraints on the ULDM-SM couplings that are $\lesssim0.1\%$ weaker than those determined using the truncated SHM.
+As shown for axion haloscopes, which also analyse the ULDM signal in the frequency domain, the truncated SHM sets constraints on the ULDM-SM couplings that are $\sim 8\%$ weaker than those determined using the truncated SHM++~\cite{OHare:2018trr}, which considers different speed parameters and a strongly radially anisotropic sub-component due to the Gaia Sausage.
+These modified speed parameters are largely responsible for the size of this correction.}

-The atom interferometer's integration time sets the frequency resolution, $\Delta f= 1/T_\mathrm{int}$, which in turn sets the ULDM speed $\Delta v$ that can be resolved, since $\Delta f = m_\phi v \Delta v/2\pi$, where $m_\phi$~is the mass of the scalar field.
+The atom interferometer's integration time sets the frequency resolution, $\Delta f= 1/T_\mathrm{int}$, which in turn sets the ULDM speed resolution $\Delta v$, since $\Delta f = m_\phi v \Delta v/2\pi$, where $m_\phi$~is the mass of the scalar field.
 The former relation follows from the properties of the discrete Fourier transform of the data, while the latter follows from the ULDM's kinetic energy definition.
 In an experiment capable of resolving the ULDM speed resolution to an accuracy of~$\Delta v$, the scalar ULDM field can be written as

 where $\rhodm$ is the local dark matter density to which we assign the value $0.3~\mathrm{GeV}/\mathrm{cm}^3$, $\omega_a \simeq m_\phi(1+v_a^2/2)$ is the angular frequency of the ULDM wave for a speed~$v_a$,